mttcsrtva/GPT-TagForce/README.md

 ## About (づ ＼＾ ‿＾)］

-Developed by **Mattia** at **The Visual Agency**, **TagForge** is an experimental project focused on AI-driven image analysis and tagging.
+Developed by **Mattia** at **The Visual Agency**, **GPT-TagForce** is an experimental project focused on AI-driven image analysis and tagging.
 Your feedback and testing are welcome as we continue to develop this research tool!

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━